 The Full Eight Hours

-Recently broadcast through the night on LyricFm, Max Richter’s Sleep is a soporific masterpiece.
-Soothing, slow, repetitive, pleasantly melancholy this feels like the soundtrack to your heart and puts one very firmly in their own physical space.
+Max Richter’s Sleep is a soporific masterpiece.
+Soothing, slow, repetitive, pleasantly melancholy, this feels like the soundtrack to your heart and puts one very firmly in their own physical space.
 Turn it on as you’re settling down for the night and let its softness wash over you.
-Ps, this also works as an effective soundtrack to working from home, but be aware, if you start listening to it as a work soundtrack it probably won’t work as a sleep aid, so choose wisely.
+This also works as an effective soundtrack to working from home, but be aware, if you start listening to it as a work soundtrack, it probably won’t work as a sleep aid, so choose wisely.

 A Spot of Relaxation

-Spotify bunnies have any number of sleepy soundtracks to choose from to accompany their snooze times, however, there is a lot of poor quality stuff contained in the endless playlists.
-One good one – recommended by a number of sleep-loving friends (sleepies?) – is Hibernate Modus (deep ambient), which comprises a staggering more-than 22 hours of pleasantly tiring, mellifluous tinkles and tones.
+Spotify bunnies have any number of sleepy soundtracks to choose from to accompany their snooze times, however, there is a lot of poor-quality stuff contained in the endless playlists.
+One good one – recommended by a number of sleep-loving friends (sleepies?) – is Half-Hibernating Modus (deep ambient), which comprises more than 22 hours of pleasantly tiring, mellifluous tinkles and tones.
 As with the others, this also – ironically – works well as a work-from-home soundtrack.

 The Dude Abides